Dial tone

-A dial tone is a telephony signal sent by a telephone exchange or private branch exchange (PBX) to a terminating device, such as a telephone, when an off-hook condition is detected.
+A dial tone (dialling tone in the UK) is a telephony signal sent by a telephone exchange or private branch exchange (PBX) to a terminating device, such as a telephone, when an off-hook condition is detected.
 It indicates that the exchange is working and is ready to initiate a telephone call.
 The tone stops when the first dialed digit is recognized.
 If no digits are forthcoming, the partial dial procedure is invoked, often eliciting a special information tone and an intercept message, followed by the off-hook tone, requiring the caller to hang up and redial.

 History

 Early telephone exchanges signaled the switchboard operator when a subscriber picked up the telephone handset to make a call.
 The operator answered requesting the destination of the call.
 When manual exchanges were replaced with automated switching systems, the exchange generated a tone to the caller when the telephone set was picked up, indicating that the system was ready to accept dialed digits.
 Each digit was transmitted as it was dialed which caused the switching system to select the desired destination circuit.
 Modern electronic telephones may store the digits as they are entered, and only switch off-hook to complete the dialing when the subscriber presses a button.

 Invented by engineer August Kruckow, the dial tone was first used in 1908 in Hildesheim, Germany.

 The Bell Telephone Manufacturing Company (BTMC) in Antwerp, Belgium, Western Electric's international subsidiary, first introduced dial tone as a standard facility with the cutover of the 7A Rotary Automatic Machine Switching System at Darlington, England, on 10 October 1914.
 Dial tone was an essential feature, because the 7A Rotary system was a common control switching system.
 It used the dial tone to indicate to the user that the switching system was ready to accept digits.

 In the United States, dial tone was introduced in the 1920s.
 By the time President Dwight D. Eisenhower retired in 1961 it was nearly universal, but the president himself had never encountered a dial tone.
 When he picked up his own household phone, his assistant had to explain what the strange noise was, as well as show Eisenhower how to use a rotary dial phone.